keno1se/cenoApps/_pages/about.md

 ---
 layout: page
-title: About
+title: About CenoApps
 permalink: /about/
 ---

-Kenneth Nordman is my name.
+**Ke**nneth **No**rdman is my name.
+In short: KeNo, with better styling: *Ceno

 I enjoy developing in Angular, Cordova and Android.
-I'll collect project related information in this page.
+I'll collect project related information on this page.

-cenoApps is a collection of projects.
+**cenoApps** is a collection of projects.